- Entertainment and Media»

 The Bad: The story is pretty simplistic; the second half takes a little while to adjust to; guaranteed to infuriate physicists

 The Ugly: Episode 4 is a train wreck

 Oh, Gurren Lagann.
 I love you so much, and yet you're so ridiculous that it hurts.
-This is definitely an anime for those who want to relive the glory days of 80s epic giant robot/space operas while not rewatching Mobile Suit Zeta Gundam for the umpteenth time, as well as anyone who likes their action big and their characters even bigger--truly, Gurren Lagann is the logical extreme of Romanticist thought, in that everything must be on a grand scale and everything must hinge on the efforts of the few, and I'm perfectly okay with that.
+And yet, I wouldn't have it any other way.
+I've never been much of a fan of mecha anime, so the only thing that drew me in was the fact that it was from the guys who made FLCL, and I quite liked FLCL.
+Without giving too much away, Gurren Lagann is extremely high on the list of my 10 favorite anime of all time, so that should tell you my feelings on the show right away.
+This is definitely an anime for those who like their action big and their characters even bigger--to put it another way, Gurren Lagann is the logical extreme of Romanticist thought, in that everything must be on a grand scale and everything must hinge on the efforts of the few, and I'm perfectly okay with that.

 The very first thing you'll notice about this series is that, as is usual for GAINAX, the animation budget is astronomical.
 Everything is fluid, everything is crisp, everything moves irregularly and sporadically, and everything is infused with so much life that it nearly bursts through your screen; and then, there's the characters being animated.
 Big personalities are put on display and we come to care for these characters almost right away (even though the people we're empathizing with and cheering for are a rabble-rousing punk and a socially-awkward worker drone), and it's all because of the wonderful writing and direction put into them.
 In lesser hands, these characters would have been grating or uninteresting, but in the competent clutches of GAINAX, they've become modern anime icons.